Leonie Maier: Arsenal, 2019–2021

 Maier signed for Arsenal FC on 31 May 2019.
 She made 25 appearances across two seasons.

-Everton, 2021–
+Everton, 2021–2023

 Maier signed for Everton in July 2021, with a two-year contract until the end of June 2023.

 She scored her first goal for Everton on her debut in a 3–1 win vs. Birmingham City.

+TSG Hoffenheim, 2023–2024

+Maier returned to Germany in the summer of 2023 and joined TSG Hoffenheim.
+In April 2024, she announced her retirement after the 2023–24 season.

+VfB Stuttgart, 2024–2025

+Maier originally was going to retire in the summer of 2024, but decided to prolong her career in her hometown Stuttgart.
+On 20 August 2024, she joined VfB Stuttgart on a one-year contract.
+Following the end of the 2024–25 season, Maier announced her retirement from professional football.

 International career

 Maier scored her first international goal in a friendly match against Canada on 19 July 2013.
 She scored in the 53rd minute, which resulted in a 1–0 win for Germany.

 She has been selected for the squads of the 2015 FIFA Women's World Cup where Germany finished fourth, 2016 Summer Olympics, where Germany won the gold medal, the 2017 UEFA Women's Championship and the 2019 FIFA Women's World Cup.

 She announced her international retirement in February 2023.